Najeeb-Sulaiman/linux-and-bash-scripting-guide/07-bash-scripting/06-error-handling-and-debugging.md

 **Be Careful**

 I want to warn you again.
-If you expect a command to fail (e.g, checking for file existence), use error handling around it:
+If you expect a command to fail (e.g, checking for file existence), use error handling around it.
+For example:
 ```bash
 set -e